How to Resize an Image Without Losing Quality [Your Easy Guide with Best Practices]

 Even though Smush and Imagify are used by thousands of websites, you should also look at plugins like ShortPixel, EWWW.io, and TinyPNG.
 They might not be as supported by the WordPress community, but many users have reported having good results with their services.

 If your plugin uses a “lazy load” feature — which means the image won't actually load until the user scrolls to that section — it can conflict with the rest of your website.

 Ironically, it may cause your site to take longer to load because of coding issues, or it could shift your content to make the page look wonky.

 Resize an Image in Four Steps

 The technical aspects of resizing an image will depend on which type of tool you use.
-An online platform that lets you manually resize it will usually net you the best results, but it's also labor-intensive.
+An image resizing online platform that lets you manually change image size will usually net you the best results, but it's also labor-intensive.

 An image compression plugin will take care of all that automatically, but you might have to run the compression system manually from time to time.